 It’s annoying and painful, tingling and achy.
-It can easily be prevented, but many runners forgo stretching and before they know, there are sidelined for months.
+It can be prevented if you make time for strength training, but many runners forgo it and before they know it, they are sidelined for months.
 The culprit?
 Iliotibial band syndrome—or IT band syndrome.

 IT Band Syndrome Symptoms

 How exactly does it happen?
 Dr. Alice Holland, a physical therapist at Stride Strong Physical Therapy, describes the act of running as pogo-sticking on one leg, then the other.
 “If your hips are weak they are not going to be able to support your pelvis as you are running on one leg,” she says.
 “And it causes undue strain on the IT band because the body needs lateral stabilizers.”